openstack/adjutant/README.md

 A basic workflow framework built to help automate basic Admin tasks within an OpenStack cluster.

-Primariliy built as user registration service that fits into the OpenStack ecosystem alongside Keystone, its purpose to fill functionality missing from Keystone.
+Primarily built as user registration service that fits into the OpenStack ecosystem alongside Keystone, its purpose to fill functionality missing from Keystone.
 Ultimately it is just a framework with actions that are tied to an endpoint and can require certain data fields and perform actions via the OpenStack clients.

 Useful for automating generic admin tasks that users might request but otherwise can't do without the admin role.
 Also allows automating the signup and creation of new users, but also allows such requests to require approval first if wanted.
 Due to issuing of uri+tokens for final steps of some actions, allows for a password submit/reset system as well.